Is Amona built on “private Palestinian land”?

 This policy can be changed legally, by Knesset, or by a government decision.
 Since this will take some time, however, the government can declare a moratorium on plans to destroy Jewish homes and communities.
 Anyone who can prove that they are harmed by the moratorium will be compensated; that would be humane policy, but the destruction of Jewish property in order to serve Jordanian law makes no sense.

-under local law, if someone has built in good faith but discovers later that the land was owned by someone else, he has the right to pay the owner of the land when the value of the building exceeds the value of the land and leave the building in his possession and ownership.
+Moreover, as retired District Court judge Uri Shtruzman notes, under local law, if someone has built in good faith but discovers later that the land was owned by someone else, he has the right to pay the owner of the land when the value of the building exceeds the value of the land and leave the building in his possession and ownership.

 A just and humanitarian approach to resolving questions of land ownership will restore Israeli democracy by asserting the authority of Knesset and the government and it will avoid further fracturing of Israeli society.